Altcoin-Master/Litoreum/doc/smartnodes/README.md

 :::info

 Enter the protx quick_setup command in Debug console.
 This will create a .conf file for that node in the same directory you ran the wallet from.
-Open it and copy the contents. <u>[See this part in the video guide.](https://youtu.be/55ot-iT2GFc?t=1196)</u>
+Open it and copy the contents.

 :::